Expanding Horizons in Palliative Care: Non-Malignant Conditions in Focus Conference

 Confirmed session & speakers:

-· Creutzfeldt–Jakob disease – Professor Simon Mead, Consultant Neurologist and Clinical Lead, UK National Prion Clinic based at the National Hospital for Neurology and Neurosurgery, UCLH.
+· Creutzfeldt–Jakob Disease – Professor Simon Mead, Consultant Neurologist and Clinical Lead, UK National Prion Clinic based at the National Hospital for Neurology and Neurosurgery, UCLH.

 · Gastrointestinal Dystonia – Dr Susie Holt, Paediatric Palliative Care Consultant, Alder Hey Children’s NHS Foundation Trust and Claire House Children’s Hospice.